Police arrest young pair after multiple overnight thefts

 One of those taken into custody is due to appear in Youth Court today while the second person has been referred to Youth Aid.

-“At this stage, our enquiries are ongoing to locate two other people believed to be involved,” police said.
+“At this stage, our inquiries are ongoing to locate two other people believed to be involved,” police said.

 Anyone with information is asked to contact police via our 105 phone service or online using Update My Report.
 People are asked to reference file number 230124/9542.